localghost8000/itoito.com/content/collections/pages/home.md

             text: 'Hey this is a litte articles'
     type: article
     enabled: true
 description: 'ITO ITO is an interior plant design studio based in the San Francisco Bay Area.
 Led by Candace Silvey, ITO ITO plans and implements site-specific environments that enhance the human experience.
-Over [x] years the studio has collaborated with architects, interior designers and independent artists and craftspeople to realize projects for residential, commercial and hospitality spaces.'
+For over 15 years the studio has collaborated with architects, interior designers and independent artists and craftspeople to realize projects for residential, commercial and hospitality spaces.'
 scribble: scribbles/tri-color-scribble-03.png
 seo_title: 'ITO ITO'
 ---